taolicd/taolicd.github.io/_posts/blog/2019-08-08-Intro_API_blog.md

 GET https://www.googleapis.com/books/v1/volumes?q=isbn:0747532699
 ```

-Tip: The GET method is the default method in a web browser therefore you do not need to include it.
+Tip: The GET method is the default method in a web browser, this is why when you browse a website, you just need to type the URL (universal resource locator) and maybe with added optional parameters and not need to type the Get method.

 ### Chrome Postman

-To try out how REST API works, you can install a handy Chrome plugin called Postman.
+To try how REST API works, you can install a handy Chrome plugin called Postman.
 The Postman plugin is a tool for you to learn and test REST API requests.

 ## Where to find interesting APIs